-The Windfreak SynthNV is a CE certified, 34.4MHz to 4.4GHz software tunable RF signal generator controlled and powered by a PC running Windows XP, Windows 7, or Android via its USB port.
-It includes an on board RF power detector which can be used with the sweep function as a basic RF network analyzer.
+The SynthNV is a CE certified, 34.4MHz to 4.4GHz software tunable RF signal generator controlled and powered by a PC running Windows 7 SP1 through Windows 10, or Android via its USB port.
+WinXP supported by older versions of SynthNV software.
+It includes an onboard RF power detector which can be used with the sweep function as a basic RF network analyzer.

-Use this device as a generic RF signal generator in your test setup, or use it as a high quality local oscillator in your RF / microwave communication system.
-Simultaneously measure and graph RF power in real time.
+Use this device as a generic RF signal generator in your test setup, or use it as a high quality local oscillator in your RF or microwave communication system.
+Simultaneously measure and graph RF power in real-time.

 Shown below, the software is eloquently engineered giving professional performance at fractions the cost of a bench top generator.

 You may enter data either with the touch pad, knob, directly with the PC keyboard, and also by clicking on arrows next to the controls.

 RF network analyzer application started from the Sweep Tab.
 Shown is an actual sweep from a 1167MHz bandpass filter.
 Expand the app to full screen, calibrate, use trace hold, and markers to measure your circuit performance easily.
 Below is a throughput measurement.
 Scroll down for a reflection measurement via Return Loss / VSWR Application Note.